DaviAraujoCC/Githubrunner-operator/README.md

   maxWorkers:  10            // maximum number of workers
   namespace: default         // namespace where the operator is deployed
   orgName: orgname           // name of the github organization
-  githubToken: token         // token to access github
+  githubToken:               // token to access github api and get from endpoint https://api.github.com/orgs/{orgname}/actions/runners
     secretName: github-token  // name of the secret with the token
     keyRef: token             // key of the token
 EOF